 Date Particulars L. F. Debit Amount Rs.
 Credit Amount Rs.

-Bills payable Account
+Bills payable Account To Cash Account

-To Cash Account
+(Bills paid on the due date)

 As mentioned earlier, the drawer of the bill of exchange has the following options:

 - a.
 To retain the bill till the date of maturity. - b.
 To get the bill discounted from the bank. - c.
 To endorse / transfer the bill to his / her creditor. - 4.
 Retaining the bill till the date of maturtity: In this case the following entries are recorded: